Olympus-HPC/proteus/README.md

 clang++ -fpass-plugin=<install_path>/lib/libiProteusJitPass.so -L <install_path>/lib -Wl,-rpath,<install_path>/lib -lproteusjit MyAwesomeCode.cpp -o MyAwesomeExe
 ```

+## Environment Variables Controlling logger

+The following variables will control the loggin capabilities ...

 🚧 A cmake export file for easy integration is in the works

 ## Contributing